velusgautam/react-app-with-csp-nonce/README.md

 The main crux of the nonce is that: `nonces must be regenerated for every page request and they must be unguessable.`

-The idea here is that we try to build a react application using webpack, make webpack, and put a placeholder for nonce using [webpack csp](https://webpack.js.org/guides/csp/).
-Then use nginx to generate this random base64-encoded nonce and replace the placeholder put by webpack in the script and style tags on each request.
+The idea here is that we try to build a react application using webpack, make webpack put a placeholder for nonce using NonceInjector Plugin.

+Utilize Nginx to generate a random nonce encoded in base64.
+Subsequently, replace the placeholder nonce, initially inserted by webpack, with the generated base64 nonce within the script and style tags for each request.